Nutra Thrive Bacon-Flavored Dog Food Supplement: An In-Depth Review

 Does Your Dog Need a Supplement in the First Place?

-Most dog foods today are well balanced, and if you feed your pooch properly, they are unlikely to require a supplement.
+Most dog foods today are nutritiously well-balanced.
+If you feed your pup properly and avoid feeding them human food, your four-legged buddies are unlikely to require a supplement.
 If you’re feeding your pup kibble, you’ll know that the best dry dog food will be labeled as “Complete and Balanced” by AAFCO, which means it contains all the nutrients necessary in the canine diet.
 The same goes for the best canned dog food.

 The problem may arise if your dog eats home-cooked food.
-We get it—our fluffs are often picky eaters or have specific needs, and many of us go above and beyond to feed them what they’ll like.
-One thing you should be aware of is that you cook your pooch’s meals, they are likely to need something supplemental—unlike commercial foods, yours doesn’t have to pass rigorous tests.
+We get it—our dogs are often picky eaters or have specific needs, and many of us go above and beyond to feed them what they’ll like.
+One thing you should be aware of is that if you cook your pooch’s meals, they are likely to need something supplemental.
+Unlike commercial foods, home-cooked meals don’t have to pass rigorous tests.

 Other dogs that might require supplements include pooches who are under a lot of stress.
 As is the case with their human companions, dogs’ immune systems can suffer in stressful circumstances.
 Some vitamins could be just what they need to perk up in difficult times.
 Some examples of a stressful situation are: